 That sort of unemotional rational thought can often be tough in a negotiation, which is why you should determine what your floor really is before entering the negotiation.

-I'm going to use my own experiences to personalize Voss' comments, but I'd strongly recommend you get a copy of his book which gets into so much more about the science of negotiation.
+I'm going to use my own experiences to personalize Voss's comments, but I'd strongly recommend you get a copy of his book, which gets into so much more about the science of negotiation.

-A caveat first, and this is critical, keep in mind two things before taking the route I'm about to describe.
-First, do not attempt this as a bluff, if you do there is a strong chance you'll regret it.
+A caveat first--it is critical to keep in mind two things before taking the route I'm about to describe.
+One, do not attempt this as a bluff, because if you do, there is a strong chance you'll regret it.
 This is the real deal.
-You're going to draw a hard line which cannot be undone.
-Besides, bluffing may work at the poker table, but in any serious negotiation you've just put yourself in a position of near zero leverage.
+You're going to draw a hard line that cannot be undone.
+Besides, bluffing may work at the poker table, but in any serious negotiation, you've just put yourself in a position of near zero leverage.

-Second, do not use this as an ongoing tactic throughout the negotiation.
-It only works a very limited number of times and sometimes only once.
+And two, do not use this as an ongoing tactic throughout the negotiation.
+It works only a very limited number of times and sometimes only once.
 In that regard I like to think of it as the nuclear option, because you will likely get one shot and there is no turning back once you pull this trigger.